 Billable expense income is revenue that is generated by purchases made on behalf of a third-party client or customer.
 A common example of this is the items that a caterer purchases to put on an event for your company.
-The caterer pays for the trays and burners, then itemizes those expenses on your invoice—that portion of the invoice is billable expense income.
+The caterer pays for the trays and burners and then itemizes those expenses on your invoice—part of the invoice is billable expense income.

-Other examples of billable expenses include research and planning, online payment processing fees, tools for client engagement, materials costs, subscriptions and fees for service providers, and travel expenses.
-Let's dive into exactly why and how each of these is a billable expense.
+Other examples of billable expenses include research and planning, online payment processing fees, tools for client engagement, office supplies, subscriptions, and travel expenses.
+Let's dive into exactly why and how certain costs are considered billable expenses.